kathuriaas/kathuriaas.github.io/ansible/setup_ansible.md

 ---
 # Setup Ansible

 Ansible can be installed on Unix/Linux machines for control node.
+In addition, we also need to have another linux machine, which will be accessible from control node via ssh.

 ## Installation on local Unix/Linux machine:-

 ### Step 1 : Install python

 Ansible needs python.
-To install it follow this [link](../python/install_python).
+To install python, follow this [link](../python/install_python).

 ### Step 2 : Create python virtual environment